 What I call "burnout" is a kind of depression caused by work and work under conditions of depression.

 Requires concentration.
 Dealing with complex abstract constructions in your mind requires a lot of concentration to keep yourself undistracted.
-Otherwise the whole construction collapses and you have to start from the beginning.
+Otherwise, the whole construction collapses and you have to start from the beginning.
 That's hard and exhausting as if you are working physically and moving heavy weights.

 Painful.
 It may happen to be incredibly painful to deal with a huge old legacy codebase written by somebody before, that crashes every now and then.
 While every update causes more and more errors.
-It's very close to a truly physical suffering.
+It's very close to a true physical suffering.

 Stressful.
 Responsibility and endless run caused by tough deadlines.
-Everlasting distractions, requests, urgent tasks and questions.
+Everlasting distractions, requests, urgent tasks, and questions.

 It seems like this kind of job is exposed to burnout.
 You just work hard, work and work, and then you burn.

-How does burnout affects developer's workability?
+How does burnout affect a developer's workability?

 You are suffering and it's getting harder and harder to concentrate and produce a single line of code.
 It's getting harder to concentrate and solve tasks.
-Because of this you start to suffer even more.
+Because of this, you start to suffer even more.

 The last stop is when you get fed up with your job and quit.

 My assumption is that depression doesn't happen by itself.
 One should have some predisposition that must be triggered by other circumstances.